Nail on the Head

 They jump around like they’ve been bitten

-by flees or demons, though they may
+by fleas or demons, though they may

 prove that they’re clever by retrieving